greg-js/arch-wiki-md-repo/wiki/_content/english/Firefox.md

 *   For integration with KDE’s mime type system and file dialogs, one can use [firefox-kde-opensuse](https://aur.archlinux.org/packages/firefox-kde-opensuse/) variant from AUR with OpenSUSE’s patches applied.

-*   Add-ons may provide some integration, such as [KWallet integration](https://addons.mozilla.org/firefox/addon/kde-wallet-password-integratio/) and [Plasma notifications](https://addons.mozilla.org/firefox/addon/plasmanotify/).
+*   Add-ons may provide some integration, such as [KWallet integration](https://addons.mozilla.org/firefox/addon/kde-wallet-password-integratio/), [Unityfox Revived](https://addons.mozilla.org/firefox/addon/unityfox-revived/), and [Plasma notifications](https://addons.mozilla.org/firefox/addon/plasmanotify/).

 ### Dictionaries for spell checking